 The City Council's consideration of the Action Plan includes a public hearing per the City's Citizen Participation Plan to allow for input from the public regarding the planned uses of HUD grant funds for FY 2018-19.
-A notice of the public hearing was published in The Salinas Californian and in the El Sol on March 24, 2018 and April 14, 2018.
+A notice of the public hearings was originally published in The Salinas Californian and in the El Sol newspapers on March 24, 2018 for the April 17, 2018 and May 1, 2018 meetings.
+However, as HUD funds had not yet been allocated, a second notice of public hearings was reposted in The Salinas Californian and the El Sol newspapers to change the original meeting dates to May 1, 2018 and May 15, 2018 to allow additional review of the Action Plan in anticipation for the final award through HUD.
 Copies of the draft Action Plan were placed at the following locations on March 26, 2018: